a-sriel/project-2/devlog.md

 I'm trying to implement some mutex logic now.
 It's difficult to understand how the customer and teller interacts through threads.
 I don't think we are supposed to use queues, and instead rely on semaphores, so I'm trying to figure out how to capture the logic.

 I added some basic sleep logic to the customer threads, to simulate waiting.
 I'm not sure if it works correctly or not.
 I also began creating separate files for the Teller and Customer programs - they have not been fully implemented yet.
 This session, I only have a bare bones version of the program down, but I'm happy with my progress so far.

+2025-11-16 14:16

+I really need to get at least one part of the thread synchronization working.
+I've realized this bank simulation is similar to to the barbershop problem provided in the textbook, so I am going to try to build my semaphore logic based off of that.